The Coca-Cola Company (NYSE:KO) Shares Sold by First Financial Corp IN

-In other news, CEO James Quincey sold 46,421 shares of Coca-Cola stock in a transaction that occurred on Tuesday, March 7th.
-The shares were sold at an average price of $60.50, for a total value of $2,808,470.50.
-Following the transaction, the chief executive officer now owns 592,546 shares of the company’s stock, valued at $35,849,033.
+In related news, CEO James Quincey sold 34,875 shares of the firm’s stock in a transaction that occurred on Monday, February 13th.
+The shares were sold at an average price of $60.32, for a total transaction of $2,103,660.00.
+Following the transaction, the chief executive officer now owns 351,737 shares of the company’s stock, valued at $21,216,775.84.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+In other news, insider Brian John Smith sold 126,972 shares of Coca-Cola stock in a transaction that occurred on Tuesday, January 17th.
+The shares were sold at an average price of $62.07, for a total value of $7,881,152.04.
+Following the transaction, the insider now owns 116,168 shares of the company’s stock, valued at $7,210,547.76.
 The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-In related news, SVP Nancy Quan sold 74,000 shares of the business’s stock in a transaction on Wednesday, March 1st.
-The shares were sold at an average price of $58.71, for a total transaction of $4,344,540.00.
-Following the transaction, the senior vice president now owns 219,790 shares of the company’s stock, valued at $12,903,870.90.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CEO James Quincey sold 46,421 shares of the business’s stock in a transaction on Tuesday, March 7th.
-The stock was sold at an average price of $60.50, for a total transaction of $2,808,470.50.
-Following the transaction, the chief executive officer now directly owns 592,546 shares in the company, valued at approximately $35,849,033.
+Also, CEO James Quincey sold 34,875 shares of Coca-Cola stock in a transaction that occurred on Monday, February 13th.
+The shares were sold at an average price of $60.32, for a total transaction of $2,103,660.00.
+Following the completion of the transaction, the chief executive officer now directly owns 351,737 shares in the company, valued at approximately $21,216,775.84.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 282,268 shares of company stock valued at $17,137,823 over the last 90 days.
-1.00% of the stock is currently owned by company insiders.
+Over the last quarter, insiders have sold 282,268 shares of company stock valued at $17,137,823.
+1.00% of the stock is currently owned by corporate insiders.

 Analyst Ratings Changes

-Coca-Cola (NYSE:KO – Get Rating) last issued its quarterly earnings data on Tuesday, February 14th.
-The company reported $0.45 earnings per share for the quarter, meeting the consensus estimate of $0.45.
+Coca-Cola (NYSE:KO – Get Rating) last posted its quarterly earnings results on Tuesday, February 14th.
+The company reported $0.45 EPS for the quarter, hitting the consensus estimate of $0.45.
+The business had revenue of $10.10 billion during the quarter, compared to analysts’ expectations of $9.92 billion.
 Coca-Cola had a net margin of 22.19% and a return on equity of 42.35%.
-The firm had revenue of $10.10 billion for the quarter, compared to analyst estimates of $9.92 billion.
-During the same quarter last year, the firm earned $0.45 earnings per share.
-The company’s revenue for the quarter was up 6.3% on a year-over-year basis.
-As a group, research analysts expect that The Coca-Cola Company will post 2.6 EPS for the current fiscal year.
+The firm’s quarterly revenue was up 6.3% compared to the same quarter last year.
+During the same period last year, the company posted $0.45 earnings per share.
+Research analysts anticipate that The Coca-Cola Company will post 2.6 earnings per share for the current fiscal year.

 Coca-Cola Increases Dividend

-The company also recently declared a quarterly dividend, which will be paid on Monday, April 3rd.
-Stockholders of record on Friday, March 17th will be given a $0.46 dividend.
+The firm also recently disclosed a quarterly dividend, which will be paid on Monday, April 3rd.
+Investors of record on Friday, March 17th will be given a dividend of $0.46 per share.
+This represents a $1.84 annualized dividend and a yield of 3.05%.
+The ex-dividend date of this dividend is Thursday, March 16th.
 This is a positive change from Coca-Cola’s previous quarterly dividend of $0.44.
-The ex-dividend date of this dividend is Thursday, March 16th.
-This represents a $1.84 dividend on an annualized basis and a dividend yield of 3.05%.
-Coca-Cola’s dividend payout ratio (DPR) is currently 83.64%.
+Coca-Cola’s dividend payout ratio (DPR) is presently 83.64%.

 The Coca-Cola Co engages in the manufacturing and marketing of non-alcoholic beverages.
 It operates through the following segments: Europe, Middle East and Africa, Latin America, North America, Asia Pacific, Global Ventures, and Bottling Investments.
 The company was founded by Asa Griggs Candler on May 8, 1886 and is headquartered in Atlanta, GA.